Suzie Bates

 Suzannah Wilson Bates (born 16 September 1987) is a New Zealand cricketer and former captain of national women cricket team.
-Born at Dunedin, she plays domestic cricket for the Otago Sparks, as well as playing for the White Ferns.
+Born in Dunedin, she plays domestic cricket for the Otago Sparks, as well as for the White Ferns.
 She currently holds the highest score and highest batting average in the New Zealand Women's Twenty20 cricket team.
-She won the ICC Women's ODI Cricketer of the Year 2013.
-Bates again won ICC Women's ODI and T20I Cricketer of the Year 2015.
+She won the ICC Women's ODI Cricketer of the Year in 2013.
+Bates again won ICC Women's ODI and T20I Cricketer of the Year 2016.

 Basketball

 Bates represented New Zealand in Women's basketball during the 2008 Summer Olympics.

-Suzie played professional basketball for the :fr:Christchurch Sirens in the Australian Women's National Basketball League (WNBL), starting 24 games between 2007 and 2008, before moving to the Otago Gold Rush in 2009 and the Logan Thunder (WNBL) in 2009/10.
+Suzie played professional basketball for the Christchurch Sirens in the Australian Women's National Basketball League (WNBL), starting 24 games between 2007 and 2008, before moving to the Otago Gold Rush in 2009 and the Logan Thunder in 2009/10.

 Bates joined the Otago Nuggets as an assistant coach for the 2021 New Zealand NBL season.